Vera Menchik: 1938–44: Competitive Women's World Championship

 After Menchik got married in 1937, she was able to become a British citizen and represent England in competitions.
 She participated in a 1938 match between Britain and Holland, drawing both her games on the eighth board out of ten against Willem Mühring.
 Britain won the match by one point.
 Later that year, Menchik became the first woman to compete in the British Championship, her only appearance at the event.
 She scored an even 5½/11 to finish in seventh place out of twelve.
 She drew all of the players who placed above her except for Golombek.
-Menchik defend her world championship title for the last time in 1939 in Buenos Aires.
+Menchik defended her world championship title for the last time in 1939 in Buenos Aires.
 The tournament was played as a 20-player round-robin.
 Menchik's nine-year win streak of at least 59 games at these tournaments came to an end when she was held to a draw in Round 11 by Milda Lauberte.
 The next round, Menchik nearly lost to Graf but was able to recover and win the game even though Graf at one point had a winning endgame.
 After another draw in the following round, Menchik did not lose or draw any of her remaining games and won the tournament with a score of 18/19, two points ahead of Graf.
 Had Graf won their game and all else was the same, they would have shared first place.

 The 1939 Women's World Championship was the last time Menchik was able to leave Britain due to the Second World War, which began during the tournament.
 She was still able to play in some tournaments in England.
 She had a good result at the London Easter Congress in 1940 in which she finished in third place with a score of 6/9, behind only Golombek and Paul List, and ahead of Thomas.
 Two years later, Menchik played a match against Jacques Mieses, who was still an active competitor at 77 years old.
-Mieses had previously been one of the top ten players in the world and later would be one of the inaugural players to receive the Grandmaster title.
+Mieses had previously been one of the top ten players in the world around 1900 and later would be one of the inaugural players to receive the Grandmaster title.
 This match was the first between a woman and someone who had been an established top men's player.
 Menchik defeated Mieses in the match 6½–3½ (+4–1=5).
 Menchik was still competing right up to her death in 1944.
-Her team had qualified for the semifinals at the Southern Counties Chess Union Championship, her last tournament, but died the day before her next game was scheduled to take place.
+Her team had qualified for the semifinals at the Southern Counties Chess Union Championship, her last tournament, but she died the day before her next game was scheduled to take place.